ibm-cloud-docs/assistant/deploy-web-chat.md

     The Web Chat instance is created as soon as you click the *Create* button, and does not need to be saved.

+You can apply more advanced customizations to the style of the web chat by using the {{site.data.keyword.conversationshort}} Web Chat toolkit on [GitHub](https://integrations.us-south.assistant.watson.cloud.ibm.com/web/developer-documentation/api-configuration){: external}.
+For example, the text that is displayed in the chat window uses the fonts: `IBMPlexSans, Arial, Helvetica, sans-serif`.
+If you want to use a different font, you can specify it by using the `instance.updateCSSVariables()` method.

 ## Dialog considerations
 {: #deploy-web-chat-dialog}

 The rich responses that you add to a dialog are displayed in the Web Chat as expected, with the following exceptions:

 - **Connect to human agent**: This response type is ignored.
-- **Option**: If your option list contains up to four choices, they are displayed as butttons.
+- **Option**: If your option list contains up to four choices, they are displayed as buttons.
 If your list contains five or more options, then they are displayed in a drop-down list.
 - **Pause**: This response type pauses the assistant's activity in the chat.
 However, activity does not resume after the pause until another response is triggered.
 Whenever you include a `pause` response type, add another, different response type, such as `text`, after it.

 For more information about rich response types, see [Rich responses](/docs/assistant?topic=assistant-dialog-overview#dialog-overview-multimedia).